-- FY08 actual capital expenditures,

 - FY09 actual capital expenditures,

+- FY10 actual capital expenditures,

-- FY10 estimated capital expenditures,
+- FY11 estimated capital expenditures,

-- FY11 projected capital expenditures
+- FY12 projected capital expenditures

-Following this overview are capital project profiles, including descriptions of each project mission, the department managing the project, and the status and location of each project.
-A table summarizes the total capital funds authorized for projected expenditures in FY11 and for future years, as well as whether the source is City authorization or other funding such as federal and state infrastructure grants or trust funds.
+Following this overview are capital project profiles, including descriptions of each project mission, the department managing the project, the status and location of each project, and if there are operating budget impacts.
+A table summarizes the total capital funds authorized for projected expenditures in FY12 and for future years, as well as whether the source is City authorization or other funding such as federal and state infrastructure grants or trust funds.
 A listing of actual and planned capital expenditures in comparison to authorized dollars is also provided.